Environment

 Business Unit Structure

 Basic Materials Business Unit | Launched a Circular Economy (CE) task force in October 2018 and formed the Circular Economy Promotion Team (CET) in April 2020 under the direct control of the Business Unit's COO and began providing CE hub functions within the Business Unit and working on specific CE projects.
-Together with specific progress in initiatives, a separate, independent plastic resources recycling team was launched in April 2023 with 1 full-time and 1 part-time member, and the organizational structure of the CET is being reconfigured with a total of 1 full-time and 4 part-time members.
-The CET is involved in the creation and promotion of new circular economy-related business within the Business Unit, promoting and supporting cross-Unit initiatives, the dissemination of related information, etc. |
+Together with specific progress in initiatives, a separate, independent plastic resources recycling team was launched in April 2023 as an organization under the control of Olefin Division that seeks specific projects, and the organizational structure of the CET is being reconfigured with a total of 1 full-time and 3 part-time members.
+The CET is involved in external communication, creation, and promotion related to new circular economy-related business within the Business Unit, promoting and supporting cross-Unit initiatives, the dissemination of related information, and more. |

 ---|---|

-Performance Materials Business Unit | In June 2021 the Circular Economy Promotion Team (CET) was set up under the direct control of the Unit's general manager (with 4 full-time and 6 part-time members).
-The CET is involved in the creation and promotion of new circular economy-related business within the Business Unit, promoting and supporting cross-Unit and cross-division initiatives, the dissemination of related information, etc. |
+Performance Materials Business Unit | In June 2021, the Circular Economy Promotion Team (CET) was set up under the direct control of the Unit's general manager (with 3 full-time and 6 part-time members).
+The CET is involved in creating and promoting new circular economy-related business within the Business Unit, promoting and supporting cross-Unit and cross-division initiatives, disseminating related information, and more. |

 Collaborating with Stakeholders